How to find your motivating factor with ADHD.

 First, lets quickly cover the most common symptoms and signs of ADHD before diving into Rejection Sensitive Dysphoria.
 The most known symptoms of Attention Deficit Hyperactive Disorder (ADHD) include being easily distracted, forgetful, lack of attention to detail, trouble keeping attention on tasks, failure to follow through on instructions, difficulty with organization, avoidance of tasks […]

 As if trauma was not already complicated enough.
 Intergenerational trauma, also referred to as multigenerational trauma or transgenerational trauma explains why we may have adverse emotional or behavioral reactions even though we never directly experienced a traumatic event.
-What studies have found.
-A study conducted by scientists at Atlanta University trained male mice to fear […]
+If you want to learn more about trauma due to traumatic events you can read that here […]

 What should you expect when initiating therapy?